sous-chefs/dpkg_autostart/README.md

 depends 'dpkg_autostart'
 ```

-Then, within your recipe, disable the service with the LWRP:
+Then, within your recipe, disable the service with the resource:

 ```ruby
 dpkg_autostart 'mysql-server' do